Optical Aspect of Cosmological Black Holes in Einstein-Maxwell-Dilaton Theory: Introduction

 In parallel studies, the deflection angle of light rays near to black holes has been also investigated.
-This angle could provide interesting information which may impose physical constraints on gravity models in which black holes can be built.
+This angle could provide interesting features which could be exploited to impose physical constraints on the underling black hole gravity models.
 Many works on such an optical quantity have been elaborated using different computation methods \cite{A117,A118,A119,A120,A121,A122,A123,A124}.
-Concretely, Gibbons and Werner have proposed a direct method to calculate the deflection angle by means of the Gauss-Bonnet theorem \cite{A126,A127,BelhajH,A128,A129,A131,A133}.
-This approach relies on an optical space metric where the angle is perceived as a partially topological effect that can be calculated by utilizing the Gaussian curvature of the optical metric and employing the weak deflection approximations.
+Concretely, Gibbons and Werner have proposed a direct method to calculate the deflection angle by means of the Gauss-Bonnet theorem \cite{A126,A127,BelhajH,A128,A129,Virbhadra,A131,A133}.
+This approach relies on an optical space metric where the angle is perceived as a partially topological effect that can be calculated by utilizing the Gaussian curvature of the optical metric and employing weak approximations.

 Among the various modifications and extensions of General Relativity, the Einstein-Maxwell-dilaton (EMD) theory is of particular interest due to its significance in string theory and other high-energy frameworks.
 This theory incorporates a scalar field called the dilaton, which interacts with the electromagnetic field \cite{Hirschmann}.
 The presence of the dilaton has profound implications for the causal structure and thermodynamic properties of black holes.
-Furthermore, the study of asymptotically (anti)-de Sitter dilaton black holes has revealed a rich array of intriguing physical phenomena, with their thermodynamics being a particularly well-explored aspect \cite{Hirschmann, Yu, Al,Lu, Charmousis}.
+Furthermore, the study of asymptotically (anti)-de Sitter dilaton black holes has revealed a rich array of intriguing physical phenomena, including thermodynamics being a particularly well-explored aspect \cite{Hirschmann, Yu, Al,Lu, Charmousis}.